Mila Kunis and Ashton Kutcher Walk Their First Red Carpet Together Since That '70s Show

 Kerry Washington

-The Scandal actress wore a floral dress from Giambattista Valli Fall 2017 Couture to the event.
+The Scandal actress wore a floral dress from Giambattista Valli Fall 2017 Couture.

 Kimberly White/Getty Images